Thoughts of summer

 The Government has set out new plans to help thousands of men with prostate cancer get treated earlier and faster.
 Over 40,000 men will be recruited into prostate cancer studies over the next five years, which will be backed by £75 million to support new research into early diagnosis and treatment.

-The new studies will particularly target higher risk groups including black men – one in four of whom will develop the disease – as well as Stethoscope and Cancer Ribbonmen aged 50 or over and men with a family history of prostate cancer.
+The new studies will particularly target higher risk groups including black men – one in four of whom will develop the disease – as well as men aged 50 or over and men with a family history of prostate cancer.
 Over 40,000 patients will be recruited for more than 60 studies in prostate cancer, to test treatments including more precise radiotherapy, high-intensity focused ultrasound, cryotherapy, alongside supportive interventions including exercise and dietary advice.

 This new research drive comes as ‘one stop cancer shops’ are being piloted in ten areas to catch cancer early and speed up diagnosis, particularly for those suffering with less obvious symptoms.
 Prostate cancer is the most common cancer in men and it is now the third most common cause of cancer deaths in the UK.